Rainy spring weather, mosquitoes, increase your pet’s risk for contracting heartworm disease.

 What can I do to prevent heartworm disease in my pets?

 Because there are so few early signs of the disease, routine testing to detect heartworms is very important.
 For dogs, we recommend an annual blood test performed during your pet’s yearly exam.
 This simple test requires just a small blood draw and is processed in LVH’s in-house lab.
 In many instances, we can give you the results before you leave.
 (As a bonus, this blood test also screens for three tick-borne diseases – Lyme, Ehrlichia, and Anaplasmosis).

 Heartworm disease in cats is difficult to diagnose with a blood test.
 Because heartworm disease is very different in cats than dogs, cats are not at much risk for adverse reactions when starting monthly prevention if they happen to be infected; therefore we do not require a yearly blood test to begin or restart preventatives.
 We believe the best defense against heartworms is giving dogs and cats a preventative every month of the year.

 How do heartworm preventatives work?

-Heartworm preventatives can be in the form of a chewable tablet or a spot-on topical medication.
+Heartworm preventatives can be in the form of a chewable tablet or an Injectable medication.
 In both cases, they work by killing the immature (larval) stages of the heartworm parasite.
 This includes the infective heartworm larvae deposited by the mosquito, as well as the following larval stage that develops inside the animal.
 Once the immature larvae become adults, they cannot be effectively eliminated by preventives.
 Because of this, it is very important that heartworm preventives be administered strictly on schedule each month without interruption.
 Administering prevention late or skipping months altogether (like in the colder winter months), can allow immature larvae to molt into the adult stage.

 I’m very good at administering my pet’s heartworm preventative each month and he had a heartworm test at last year’s exam.
 Does he really need another test so soon?